Norman Bates: Characterization

 The character Norman Bates in Psycho was loosely based on two people.
 First was the real-life murderer Ed Gein, about whom Bloch later wrote a fictionalized account, "The Shambles of Ed Gein", in 1962.
 (The story can be found in Crimes and Punishments: The Lost Bloch, Volume 3).
 Second, it has been indicated by several people, including Noel Carter (wife of Lin Carter) and Chris Steinbrunner, as well as allegedly by Bloch himself, that Norman Bates was partly based on Calvin Beck, publisher of Castle of Frankenstein.

 The characterization of Norman Bates in the novel and the movie differ in some key areas.
-In the novel, Norman is forty, short, overweight and homely.
-In the movie, he is in his mid-20s, tall, slender, and handsome.
+In the novel, Norman is fortysomething, short, overweight, balding and homely.
+In the movie, he is in his late twenties, tall, slender, handsome and with a full set of hair.
 Reportedly, when working on the film, Hitchcock decided that he wanted audiences to be able to sympathize with Norman and genuinely like the character, so he made him more of a "boy next door".
 In the novel, Norman becomes "Mother" after getting drunk and passing out; in the movie, he remains sober before switching personalities.
 In the novel, Norman is well-read in occult and esoteric authors such as P.D.
 Ouspensky and Aleister Crowley.
 He is aware that "Mother" disapproves of these authors as being against religion.